mathias1020/Challenge_5/README.md

 # **Technologies**

-This application is a Jupyter Notebook and makes use of the Alpaca SDK asa well as python-dotenv llibraries.
+This application is a Jupyter Notebook and makes use of the Alpaca SDK as well as python-dotenv llibraries.
 These can be installed with the following commands:

 ```python
 pip install alpaca-trade-api